-If the drive unit is trimmed in too far (closer to the boat bottom), speed drops, fuel economy decreases and the boat may not handle correctly.
+If the drive units are trimmed in too far (closer to the boat bottom), speed drops, fuel economy decreases and the boat may not handle correctly.
 However, it does provide better acceleration from a standstill; and because it forces the bow down, visibility is improved.
-If the drive unit is trimmed out too far (away from the boat bottom), steering torque may increase, the boat may be difficult to get on plane and it may bounce.
+If the drive units are trimmed out too far (away from the boat bottom), steering torque may increase, the boat may be difficult to get on plane, and may bounce.

-To use power trim effectively, start with the drive unit trimmed in.
+To use power trim effectively, start with the drive units trimmed in.
 As the boat planes, increase the angle out.
 Experience is the best teacher for understanding proper drive trim.